Piratbyrån: Kopimi

 The Kopimi symbol was conceived in January 2005 by Piratbyrån co-founder Ibrahim Botani.
 The logo, pronounced "copy me", can be used to specifically request people to copy and distribute a work, for any purpose.
 Botani intended the logo to be the opposite of copyright, which usually restricts copying a work, and as a unifying symbol of the anti-copyright ideas Piratbyrån stood for.
-As such, Kopimi may be considered an anti-copyright notice of sorts.
+As such, the Kopimi symbol may be considered an anti-copyright notice of sorts.

 Later in 2005, the Kopimi logotype was included in the Piratbyrån book Copy Me.
 In June of that year, the Kopimi symbol was added to the front page of the Pirate Bay.
-Throughout the next 15 years, three different variants of the logo were used on the front page, until it was removed sometime around March/April 2020.
+Throughout the next 15 years, three different variants of the logo were used on the front page, until it was removed sometime in March/April 2020.

 The history section of the site stated: "Some of you may have noticed that little symbol at the bottom of the page, the pyramid.
 It's a symbol called Kopimi (Copy Me) which was founded by an old friend of ours, the artist Ibi Botani.
 It's basically about promoting copying.
 Using the kopimi symbol on something not only shows that it is ok to copy it, it says it wants to be copied, mixed or manipulated!"

-While Kopimi may appear to be a radical free content license, in effect similar to Creative Commons Zero, no one associated with Piratbyrån ever called Kopimi a license, instead describing it as a symbol of certain ideas.
-The website of Kopimi contains no terms or legal text.
+While Kopimi may appear to be a public-domain-equivalent license, no one associated with Piratbyrån ever called Kopimi a license, instead describing it as a symbol of certain ideas.
 The Open Source Initiative, Free Software Foundation, or any other organisation within the open-source movement, does not list Kopimi as an approved license.
+Since May 2024, the website of Kopimi explicitly states: "Kopimi is not a copyright license.
+For best results, release your work under a license like Creative Commons CC0, and use a kopimi badge ... to encourage sharing and remixing".

 Wikimedia Commons, a repository of free content and a sister site of Wikipedia, allows users to label their files with Kopimi.